yanhom1314/project-samples/scala/demo-play/README.md

 # Getting started with Play (Scala)

-This project demonstrate how to create a simple CRUD application with Play.
+This project demonstrate how to create a simple CRUD application with Play integration Spring Data JPA.

+## conf/application.conf

+        play.modules.enabled += "ModuleJava"  #ModuleScala